-Doctors are also able to charge their own fees; unlike most telehealth apps, doctors still control pricing and most procedures and work with their current patients; Push Health is simply the tech that organizes all of that information.
+Doctors can also charge their own fees; unlike most telehealth apps, doctors still control pricing and most procedures and work with their current patients; Push Health is simply the tech that organizes all of that information.

 Push Health may be right for you if you:

-Push Health works with lab testing centres in the following states:
+Push Health works with lab testing centers in the following states:

 Push Health was founded by Chirag Shah, MD, and Matthew Williamson, an entrepreneur.